Course-Based Projects FAQ

 What is a Course-Based Project?

-Course-Based Projects bring together small- and medium-sized businesses, along with Niagara College faculty and students to provide solutions for a specific industry need.
-Short-term projects provide an opportunity to integrate real-life industry scenarios into course curriculum.
+Course-Based Projects bring together industry and community partners, along with Niagara College faculty and students to provide solutions for a specific problem.
+Short-term projects provide an opportunity to integrate real-life scenarios into course curriculum.
 Through these projects students are given the ability to have an increase in contact with a specific industry, and present their fresh ideas to you – the client.
 In other words, everyone benefits from the collaboration.

 Types of projects?

 We are looking for project ideas that will help your business achieve greater success.
 For example, one project involved the development of administrative templates using Excel to increase efficiencies in a business, such as spreadsheets for client tracking, quoting, budgeting, or inventory/data management.
 Other great past projects are profiled here.

 How do I get started?